Corporate Governance Policy as at 30 June 2019

 The role of Mr Price as MD/CEO is a full time role.

 The Chairman, Mr Hart, is responsible for the leadership of the Board, ensuring it is effective, setting the agenda of the Board, conducting the Board meetings and conducting the shareholder meetings.
 The Chairman should facilitate the effective contribution of all Directors and promote constructive and respectful relations between Board members and management.
 The role of Mr Hart as Chairman is Executive and his time commitment varies on corporate needs of the Company

 The Audit Committee is scheduled to meet at least twice a year but may meet more frequently regarding the Company’s audit or ongoing risk management issues.
+The Chairman of the Audit Committee is Mr Ian Staunton.
 The Remuneration Committee is scheduled to meet at least once a year.
+The Chairman of the Remuneration Committee is Mr Nicholas Walley.
 The Company will report annually on the number of Board and committee meetings held during the year and the attendance record of individual Directors.
 This information is disclosed in the Company’s Annual Report and Accounts.
 Formal agendas, papers and reports are sent to the directors in a timely manner, prior to the Board meetings.
-The Chairman of the Audit Committee is Mr Ian Staunton.

 Membership of the Board, its activities, performance and composition are subject to periodic review.